aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 16. Once the pipeline completes (typically 15-20 minutes), the main state machine, named `PBMMAccel-MainStateMachine_sm`, will start in Step Functions
 17. The state machine takes several hours to execute on an initial installation.
 Timing for subsequent executions depends entirely on what resources are changed in the configuration file, but can take as little as 20 minutes.
 18. The configuration file will be automatically moved into Code Commit (and deleted from S3).
 From this point forward, you must update your configuration file in CodeCommit.
-19. You will receive an email from the State Machine SNS topic.
-Please confirm the email subscription to enable receipt of state machine status messages.
-Until completed you will not receive any email messages.
+19. You will receive an email from the State Machine SNS topic and the 3 SNS alerting topics.
+Please confirm all four (4) email subscriptions to enable receipt of state machine status and security alert messages.
+Until completed, you will not receive any email messages (must be completed within 7-days).
 20. After the perimeter account is created in AWS Organizations, but before the Accelerator reaches Stage 2:
     1. NOTE: If you miss the step, or fail to execute it in time, no need to be concerned, you will simply need to re-run the main state machine (`PBMMAccel-MainStateMachine_sm`) to deploy the firewall products
     2. Login to the **perimeter** sub-account (Assume your `organization-admin-role`)